One of the basic rules every writer should follow is to reference acronyms in writing.

 It depends on what you are writing and perhaps the abbreviated form of a word or phrase you use.

-For technical or academic writing or a journal article, you should always make sure you define all acronyms in a document.
+For technical or academic writing or a journal article, you should always define all acronyms in a document.

-If you are writing essays, it is often considered best to avoid using acronyms or use them as little as possible.
+It is often considered best to avoid using acronyms or use them as little as possible if you are writing essays.

 For articles and blog posts, the rules are not nearly as strict.